Special Educational Needs

 Children and young people with speech, language and communication needs (SLCN) have difficulty in communicating with others.
 This may be because they have difficulty saying what they want, understanding what is being said to them or they do not understand or use social rules of communication.
 The profile for every child with SLCN is different and their needs may change over time ranging from speech sound difficulties to developmental language disorder (DLD).
 They may have difficulty with one, some or all of the different aspects of speech, language or social communication at different times of their lives.

-Children and young people with ASC are likely to have particular difficulties with social interaction.
+Children and young people with Autism (ASC) are likely to have particular difficulties with social interaction.
 They may also experience difficulties with language, communication and imagination, which can impact on how they relate to others.

 Cognition and learning